Continuous matrix product operators for quantum fields

 where $\Pi(x)\coloneqq \int_x^{\ell/2}\dd z\,n(z)$ and $n(x)\coloneqq \psi^\dagger(x)\psi(x)$.

 The second family of cMPU can be obtained by modifying the phase unitary in order to go beyond diagonal unitaries.
 We use the fact that any qubit MPU whose vectorization admits a non-trivial compression as a locally maximally entanglable (LME) state \cite{kraus2009lme} is locally unitary-equivalent to a phase unitary \cite{Styliaris2025matrixproduct}.
-Since the phase cMPU $U_\theta$ is based on qubit MPUs, we can construct an infinite family of cMPUs that are not diagonal by concatenating $U_\theta$ with displacement operator that take the role of local unitaries (see Supplementary Material).
+Since the phase cMPU $U_\theta$ is based on qubit MPUs, we can construct an infinite family of cMPUs that are not diagonal by concatenating $U_\theta$ with displacement operator that take the role of local unitaries (See Section D of Appendix \cite{suppmat}).

 Last but not least, the third example we consider is based on \cite[Example 14]{Styliaris2025matrixproduct}, where a class of MPU called ``unitary action over product subspace'' is described by a $D=5$ MPU